moayadeldin/deeptune/docs/source/functionalities/handlers/evaluation.rst

    * - ``evaluation_details.json``
      - Stores the amount of time needed between starting and completing the training.

-Similarly, the output of the text and tabular datasets will have the same structure but with respectively different directory namings.
+Similarly, the output of the text, tabular, and time series datasets will have the same structure but with respectively different directory namings.